healeycodes/secret-sudoku/README.md

 ### secret-sudoku

-Play the classic game of Sudoku right in your URL bar!
+Play the classic game of Sudoku in your URL bar!

-README in progress..
+README in progress.